Nurse Apprenticeship and Residency

 - Eligible to work shifts in the hospital, long-term care, clinic or home care/hospice as a nurse apprentice.

-- Eligible for benefits if working in a full-time capacity.
+- Eligible for benefits if working in a full-time equivalent status.

 - Receive an hourly base rate for hours worked at CMH.